-The Earth Is Not For Sale
+The Earth is Not for Sale

 A 2007 article in the Environmental Economics Journal reported that U.S. farmers were losing an estimated $100 million in net farm income each year to soil erosion.[i]
-This might sound like lot of money until you consider there about 2 million farms in the US, which averages out to about $50 per farm.
+This might sound like a lot of money until you consider there are about 2 million farms in the US, which averages out to about $50 per farm.
 Even if we only count the 1 million or so “commercial farms,” the economic loss is only about $100 per farm.
 It’s pretty easy to see why farmers who are motivated primarily by economics aren’t willing to spend much of their own money to mitigate soil erosion.

 However, a 1995 article in Science Magazine estimated the total on- and off-site costs of soil erosion and erosion prevention $44 billion per year.
 The economic costs of soil loss to society in general is far larger than the costs to farmers—about $22,000 per farm or $44,000 per commercial farm.
 If we add the on- and off-site costs of "water and air pollution," we are talking about at least $50,000 per commercial farming operation for the economic costs of environmental degradation caused by current farming practices in the U.S.